amsk1982/techniqueforlife/content/workshops/meetings-without-masks.md

 _“For me, this is an interactive, skilfully held event for single people rather than a dating event so there is no pressure and, probably, because of this I was relaxed and made some good connections.”_ Adrian

+_“This workshop has really helped me see & experience how to approach relationships in a way that will probably serve me and the other.”_ Jonathan

 _“A beautifully held space for connections to emerge.
 Simple exercises which bring awareness to what’s important to me when connecting with others.”_ Anon.

 {{% youtube id="1nJWNjniPT8" %}}